joelbinn/springboot-jpa-scala-service/README.md

 Example with
-- Springboot and REST-service
+- Springboot, REST-service and Spring Data JPA repo
-- REST-service implemented in Scala
+- All implemented in Scala
-- Spring Data JPA